fenago/spark-dev3600/Lab1/Lab_1.md

 # Lab 2.2.2 – Scala

-**Note:** Solutions are also in the file Lab2_2.scala from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file Lab2_2.scala from which you can copy and paste in interactive shell.

 1. val totalbids = auctionsDF.count()
 2. val totalauctions = auctionsDF.select("aucid").distinct.count